meyerzinn/meyerzinn.tech/content/posts/2023/03/05/rust-operating-system-2.md

 }
 ```

 Cargo is the Rust package manager and helpfully provides wrappers around most of the Rust toolchain, so `cargo` will be your main point of contact with Rust.
-A Rust **package** (corresponding to a `Cargo.toml` **manifest** file) is a collection of files that provide one or more **crates**.
+A Rust **package** (described by a `Cargo.toml` **manifest** file) is a collection of files that provide one or more **crates**.
 A crate is either a library or an executable program, referred to as either a **library crate** or a **binary crate**, respectively.
 A **target** is a platform that you want your code to run on.
 Crates are usually inferred automatically based on the layout of the project — e.g., if there is a file called `src/main.rs` , Cargo assumes you wanted to add a binary crate using `main.rs` and all of its dependencies.

 This can be confusing, and it gets worse when we introduce modules, so it’s worth spending some time playing around with `cargo` to understand the difference between ***packages***, ***targets***, and ***crates***.